Amadeo Bordiga: Communist Party of Italy

 Out of a regard for discipline, Bordiga and his comrades (who became known as the Italian communist left) accepted the Comintern decision but were in an increasingly difficult position.
 When Bordiga was arrested in February 1923 on a trumped-up charge by the new government of Benito Mussolini, he had to give up his post as a member of the Central Committee of the PCdI.
-On his acquittal later that year, Bordiga decided not to reclaim it, therefore implicitly accepting that he was now an oppositionist.
+While acquitted later that year, Bordiga chose not to reclaim his post and implicitly accepted that he was now an oppositionist.

-At the Fifth Congress of Comintern in Moscow held in June–July 1924, Bordiga was the sole voice of the ultra-left who opposed any cooperation with socialist parties in favour of a "united front from below, not from above", which received support except within the Italian delegation.
+At the Fifth Congress of Comintern in Moscow held in June–July 1924, Bordiga was the sole voice who opposed any cooperation with socialist parties in favour of a "united front from below, not from above", which received support except within the Italian delegation.
 He argued that the rise of Mussolini and the Italian fascists was only "a change in the governing personnel of the bourgeois class."
 Also in 1924, the Italian communist left lost control of the PCdI to a pro-Moscow group whose leader Gramsci became the party's General Secretary in June.
 In March 1925, Bordiga refused to go to Moscow to attend a plenum of Comintern's executive, and in his absence was accused of taking up a "hostile position against Comintern by declaring his complete solidarity with Trotsky".

-At the Third Congress of the PCdI held in exile in Lyons in January 1926, the manoeuvre of the pro-Moscow group was completed.
-Without the support of the Communist International to escape from Fascist control, few members of the Italian communist left were able to arrive at the Congress, so the theses drawn up by Bordiga were rejected.
-Those of the Stalinist minority group accepted.

 Under arrest

-In December 1926, Bordiga was again arrested by Mussolini and sent to prison in Ustica, an Italian island in the Tyrrhenian Sea, where he met with Gramsci and they renewed their friendship and worked alongside each other despite their political differences.
+In December 1926, Bordiga was again arrested by Mussolini and sent to prison in Ustica, an Italian island in the Tyrrhenian Sea, where he met with Gramsci, and they renewed their friendship and worked alongside each other despite their political differences.
 Bordiga was concerned about Gramsci's ill health but nothing came of a plan to help him escape the island.
 In 1928, Bordiga was moved to the Isle of Ponza, where he built several houses, returning after his detention in 1929 to finish them.